isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 - Create a Profile named `Duplicate in Laserfiche` that saves to a folder of your choice and leaves a copy of the file in SharePoint after import.
 - Create a Profile named `Replace with Link` that saves to the same folder and Replaces SharePoint file with a link after import.
 - Create a Profile named `Delete From SharePoint` that saves to the same folder and Deletes SharePoint file after import.

 Expected Results:
   - Those three profiles exist

 #### Test metadata configuration
 Steps:
 - Create a Profile named `number metadata` that saves to a folde of your choice and leaves a copy of the file in SharePoint after import.
-Give it the template 'testing template', and map the SharePoint Column `Actual Work` to the required Laserfiche Field `Number (2)`.
+Assign a template that has a required number field in Laserfiche, and map the SharePoint Column `Actual Work` to the required number field.
+- Save the Profile

+Expected Results:
+- Profile appears

 ### Save to Laserfiche and Profile Mapping Tab